bitmakerlabs/wdi-october-2017/14-associations-in-rails/README.md

 ## What is Active Record?
-- Active Record is what's called an Object Relational Mapper (ORM)
+- Active Record is what's called an object relational mapper (ORM)
 - This is the magic sauce that translates regular Ruby methods into SQL statements to query the database
 - The purpose of an ORM is to abstract out the database and move your schema into your code
-- An extremely useful purpose of the ORM is to allow you to change databases without changing code
+- An extremely useful purpose of the ORM is to allow you to change databases (eg. from SQLite to PostgreSQL) without changing code

 ## What is an association?
 - Associations are the mechanism used in Rails (and most database systems) to relate separate classes of data together.
-- For instance, you might have a Recipes model that is made up of many Ingredients.
-You can use the same Ingredients in many different Recipes, and we need a way to make that connection.
+- For instance, you might have an app with Recipe and Ingredient models.
+Each recipe is made up of many ingredients, and each ingredient can be used in many different recipes.
+We need a way to make that connection.

 ## Types of Associations
-- 1-to-1 associations
+- 1-to-1
-- 1-to-many associations
+- 1-to-many
-- many-to-many associations
+- many-to-many